joaoestudante/thesis/scripts/readme.md

 # Setup

 The easiest way to setup this project is with [poetry](https://python-poetry.org/docs/master/).
 Once Poetry is installed, run `poetry install` on this folder.
 This takes care of all dependencies and management of a virtual environment.
-Alternatively, you could always do `pip3 install -r requirements.txt`, which installs the project's dependencies for the global python environment.
+Alternatively, you could always do `pip3 install -r requirements.txt`, which installs the project's dependencies for the global python environment, or create a virtual environment manually.

 Afterwards, configure the Constants.
 Go to `helpers/constants.py`, and change the `mono2micro_codebases_root` variable.
 It should point to where the Mono2Micro repository was cloned.
 The remaining variables can also be changed - for example, if you want to specify the cloning directory, change the variable `codebases_root_directory`.
 Otherwise, the necessary folders and structures are automagically created.